wish2333/SocialSimuLLM/README.md

 5. **Modify Locations:** Modify the files in the `simulation/locations/` directory to alter the management of the simulation world locations.
 6. **Modify Memory:** Change the memory management by modifying the files in the `simulation/retrieve/` directory.

-Module descriptions can be found in:
+Module descriptions can be found in:  [Module_Description.md](/docs/Module_Description.md)

+## Update Introduction

+In the V2.0 version, the project underwent significant updates, including optimizing memory retrieval, improving agent state evaluation, refining memory management, laying the groundwork for database interaction, and optimizing the main program and Prompt.

+For details, please switch to the corresponding branch or download the source code of the corresponding release.

 ## Authors and References